Barracuda09/SATPI/README.md

 - <a href="http://www.beagleboard.org">BeagleBone Black</a>
 - <a href="http://www.orangepi.org">Orange Pi One with armbian</a>
 - <a href="http://www.sundtek.co">Sundtek DVB-C/T/T2</a>
-- <a href="http://www.satip.info/sites/satip/files/files/DSR41IP_GB.pdf">Schwaiger DSR41IP</a> (Thanks to Axel Hartmann for kindly suppling this to me)
+- <a href="http://www.satip.info/sites/satip/files/files/DSR41IP_GB.pdf">Schwaiger DSR41IP</a> - Thanks to Axel Hartmann for kindly suppling this to me
+- <a href="https://www.digitalbox.de/de_DE/HD-6i/490-1460-10080/">DIGITALBOX IMPERIAL HD 6i</a> - Thanks to <a href="http://www.apfutura.net/en">APfutura</a> for kindly suppling this to me
 - Anysee-S2(LP) STV090x Multistandard
 - HMP-Combo DVB-T2/C